vcflib/vcflib/doc/vcfhetcount.md

 # DESCRIPTION

-count the number of alternate alleles in heterozygous genotypes in all records in the vcf file
+Calculate the heterozygosity rate: count the number of alternate alleles in heterozygous genotypes in all records in the vcf file